Neamar/featureless-job-queue/README.md

 Basically, just a distributed FIFO.

 ## Why use this library?
-There are very decent job queue for more complex use cases (TTL, job retries, priority, progress indicator).
+There are very decent job queues for more complex use cases (TTL, job retries, priority, progress indicator).
 If you're interested in this kind of features, have a look at [Kue](https://github.com/Automattic/kue).

-However, those features comes with tradeoff -- tons of calls to Redis' HSET, potential stuck jobs spoiling concurrency, and `O(log(n))` operations to pop something in a priority queue.
+However, those features come with a tradeoff -- tons of calls to Redis' HSET, potential stuck jobs spoiling concurrency, and `O(log(n))` operations to pop something in a priority queue.

 Moreover, those libraries need to maintain a bigger pool of connection to Redis, which can be costly on Redis providers billing by the number of open connections.